stone16/blog/source/_posts/System-Design-Basics.md

 + reverse proxy
     + retrieve resources on behalf of a client from one or more servers
     + these resources are then returned to the client, appearing as if they originated from the proxy server itself

+# 7. Redundancy and Replication

++ redundancy
+    + duplication of critical components or functions of a system with the intention of increasing the reliability of the system
+        + backup
+        + fail saft
+        + direct improvement on actual system performance

++ replication
+    + shareing information to ensure consistency between redundant resources
+        + to improve reliability
+        + fault tolerance
+        + accessibility

+    + primary replica relationship
+        + primary server gets all the updates
+        + then ripple through to the replica servers
+        + each replica outputs a message stating that it has received the update successfully